mfournial/wacc-compiler/STYLE.md

 libraries.

 ### Indentation
   * Use only spaces, never tabs.
 Indentation level is 2 characters.
-For Emacs, this means setting the variable haskell-indent-offset to 2.
+(For Emacs this means setting the variable haskell-indent-offset to 2).
   * Line length should be at most 80 chars long including comments.
   * Use indentation-based structure, and not braces/semicolons.